 How Sardinia got its name

 The origins of the name of the island are uncertain.
-The only thing we know is that the name was given to the island before the Romans arrived there, as testified by the stelae of Nora, which dates back to Phoenician times and was found in 1773 in Sant’Efisio church, in Pula.
+The only thing we know is that it was given to the island before the Romans arrived, as testified by the stelae of Nora, which dates back to Phoenician times and was found in 1773 in Sant’Efisio church, in Pula.

 Some researchers suggest that the Sherden, Sea People who between the 13th and the 12th centuries BCE fought in Egypt, are the ones who gave Sardinia its name.